madisongarccia/486project/reports/final_report.md

     <figcaption style="font-style: italic;">Figure 8: PCA Maximize Variance Plot</figcaption>
 </figure>

-From this, we know that to retain 95% of the variance, we need 138 components.
+From this, we know that to retain 95% of the variance, we need 203 components.
 The next step is to find the hyperplane that preserves the largest amount of the variance, and project the data onto that hyperplane.
+Figure 8 shows that PCA does capture some of the distrinctions between different affordability groupings, but is not ideal.

 <figure style="text-align: center;">
     <img src="/Users/madisonwozniak/Desktop/STAT486/final_project/plots/pca_plot.png" alt="Description" style="width:70%; height:350px;">